Kevin T. Pitts

-Kevin Todd Pitts (born 1965) is an American high energy particle physicist.
-He is the Dean of Virginia Tech College of Science in addition to being a professor of Physics, he served as Chief Research Officer at Fermilab National Accelerator Laboratory till 2022.
+Kevin T. Pitts (born 1965) is an American high energy particle physicist.
+The Dean of Virginia Tech College of Science and professor of physics, he has served as Chief Research Officer at Fermilab National Accelerator Laboratory.
 His research interests have included the CDF experiment and the Muon g-2 experiment at Fermilab.

 Early life and education

-Kevin Todd Pitts, born in Indiana in 1965, is the son of William and Beverley Pitts.
-He earned a B.A. in physics and mathematics at Anderson University and M.S. and Ph.D. degrees in physics from the University of Oregon.
-He completed his dissertation in 1994.
+Kevin T. Pitts, born in Indiana in 1965, earned a B.A. in physics and mathematics at Anderson University, where he also played baseball and made appearances in the NAIA College World Series in 1984 and 1987.
+He earned M.S. and Ph.D. degrees in physics at the University of Oregon.
+In 1994 Pitts completed his dissertation, titled Electroweak coupling measurements from polarized bhabha scattering at the Z0 resonance, advised by J. Brau.